kfullzz/GEOL590_2017/lectures/02_command_line_scripts_IDE.md

 Try executing `a <- 2+2`, either in the script window (command+enter) or the console.
 Now look at the workspace: you see there is a column for **values**, and `a` is listed as having a value of 4.
 Great!
 Now you can do stuff with `a`.
 Try typing `2*a` at the console.
 You're on your way to performing your data analysis reproducibly.

+## Leftover proof of concept: Running R from the command line

+Truth be told, I wasn't sure of where to put this bit of text, so I'm open to suggestions (you'll have a good way to make them once you learn how to use Git and Github).
+Anyhoo, it is worth proving to yourself that the R console in RStudio really is just a 'window' that looks onto R, which is a totally separate program.
+To do this: go back to the command line and simply type `R` (OSX) or `R.exe` (Windows).
+You'll see a window that looks just like the R console in RStudio, because that's what it is.

+Did it work?
+Great!
+Now you will never have to do this again.
+There are specialized cases where it makes sense to run R scripts from the command line (beyond the scope of this course; usually you would do this when you want another program or script to automatically run an R script) for almost all users, almost all of the time, the best way to interact with R is via RStudio.